 He’s also written a new book on cancer.
 Among other things, I was surprised to hear that weight is now connected with some cancers, including breast cancer.

-In mid-April, 2021, he summarised a lot of his work in a podcast on Bulletproof radio, here.
+In mid-April, 2021, he summarised a lot of his work in a podcast on fasting on Bulletproof radio.

 Fasting, inflammation & COVID

-The latest research on intermittent fasting also shows it reduces inflammation.
+The latest research on intermittent fasting benefits also shows it also reduces inflammation.

-In turn, the research suggests that reducing inflammation also reduces COVID19 fatality risk.
+In turn, the research suggests that reducing inflammation also reduces the fatality risk of the biggest health challenge of our time.

 That post also outlines more about how and why intermittent fasting works.

-Get a pass, and then reserve a class.
+Get a pass via one of the many top value deals below, and then reserve a class.